RARgames/4gaBoards/README.md

 ## [Additional information (Nginx Configuration, Logging, Rotating Logs, Fail2ban)](https://github.com/RARgames/4gaBoards/blob/main/docs/ADDITIONAL_INFO.md)

+## Backup and Restore

+To backup your data use: `./boards-backup.sh`.

+To restore it use: `./boards-restore.sh 4gaBoards-backup.tgz`.

 ## Import from Trello

 It's already available in 4ga Boards.
 Just add a project, then click Import while creating a new board.